RPegoud/nlp_courses/README.md

     poetry install
     ```

-4. Activate the virtual environment:
+4. Activate the virtual environment.
+You are now in the project's virtual environment, where you can run Python scripts and use the installed dependencies.:

     ```bash
     poetry shell
     ```

-You are now in the project's virtual environment, where you can run Python scripts and use the installed dependencies.

-5.
+5. Restart VS Code and you should be able to select the `nlp_course` kernel